MickGyver/DaemonBite-Retro-Controllers-USB/SNESControllersUSB5Player/README.md

-# DaemonBite SNES/NES USB Controller adapter
+# DaemonBite SNES/NES USB Controller adapter  (modified version that supports 5 SNES controllers)
 ## Introduction
 With this simple to build  adapter you can connect NES gamepads to a PC, Raspberry PI, MiSTer FPGA etc. The Arduino Pro Micro has very low lag when configured as a USB gamepad and it is plug n' play once it has been programmed.